 Where to stay in Madrid

 The best place to stay in Madrid is around the centre in neighbourhoods such as Chueca, Malasaña, Sol, La Latina or Tirso de Molina.
 This will allow you to get around the main sites easily and save you time on transportation.
 With the boom in tourism of recent years, Airbnb rentals have sprung up everywhere around the centre, and prices have increased, with apartments from around €50 or €60 a night.
-Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
 We have also written an extensive guide on Where to Stay in Madrid.

 As the nightlife in Madrid is legendary, you’ll only really need your room for sleeping.